probcomp/metaprob/doc/language.md

-# Metaprob reference manual
+# Metaprob-in-Clojure language reference manual

-Well not really but here are some notes.
+Well not really, but here are some notes.

+From here on I will simply say 'Metaprob' instead of 'Metaprob-in-Clojure'.

-You'll need some familiarity with Clojure in order to get going with Metaprob.
-That's beyond the current scope.
+Metaprob is really just Clojure with some macros and functions and some namespace trickery.
+You'll need some familiarity with Clojure in order to use Metaprob.
+Introducing Clojure is beyond the current scope, so find some independent way to get started with Clojure.

 You may want to create a project (a set of files depending on metaprob and on one another).
 This is done with `lein` which has its own documentation.
+(There are other project tools besides `lein`.
+I talk about `lein` only because it's the only one I'm familiar with.)

 ## Metaprob values